raulg-cpp/quote-generator/README.md

 # Quote generator
-This is a quote generator inspired by the [frontEnd Challenge from FreeCodeCamp](https://www.freecodecamp.org/learn/front-end-development-libraries/front-end-development-libraries-projects/build-a-random-quote-machine).
+This is a quote generator inspired by the challenge at [FreeCodeCamp.org](https://www.freecodecamp.org/learn/front-end-development-libraries/front-end-development-libraries-projects/build-a-random-quote-machine).
 It's a very simple website that loads a quote when you press a button.

 ## Dependencies
 The page uses: